 To see a complete course listing for each credential use the KCTCS Course Catalog.

-The Automotive Technology program at ECTC is accredited by the National Automotive Technicians Education Foundation (NATEF), and students have the opportunity to take tests leading to certification by ASE, the National Institute for Automotive Service Excellence.
+The Automotive Technology program at ECTC is accredited by the Automotive Service Excellence (ASE) Education Foundation, and students have the opportunity to take tests leading to certification by ASE.

 This program has no special admission requirements.